wisjsnsnwnxnnss/FOR-BETTER-DISCORD-BY-CAPTIANCRUNCH1/README.md

 {
-  "name": "monkey",
+  "name": "nature",
   "version": "1.0",
-  "description": "a theme of a monkey for iphone not really ipad", "authors": [
+  "description": "a theme of a nature mountian", "authors": [
     {
       "name": "captiancrunch1",